kerochelo/kerochelo/README.md

 I’m @kerochelo.
-web app developer
+web app developer and so on
-lecturer in RUNTEQ